Eric Fearon, M.D., Ph.D. is the Deputy Director of Basic Sciences for the Comprehensive Cancer Center.

 -Embryonic signaling pathways

-The Cancer Genetics Program (CGP) is an interdisciplinary research group of 32 investigators from 12 departments and three different schools/colleges at the University of Medicine.
+The Cancer Genetics Program (CGP) is an interdisciplinary research group of 32 investigators from 12 departments and three different schools/colleges at the University of Michigan.
 The CGP pursues laboratory and translational research, emphasizing genetic and genomics approaches, with the overarching goal of advancing knowledge of the nature and role of mutations and gene expression changes in the development and altered phenotypic traits of cancer.
 Investigators in the CGP are committed to the pursuit of research that will not only inform understanding of the origins and nature of cancer but that will also lead to novel diagnostic approaches for cancer and improved clinical management of cancer patients.
 Investigators in the Program collaborate with investigators in other UMCCC programs in the Basic Science, Clinical Science and Population Sciences Divisions, including Cancer Cell Biology, Radiation Sciences, Molecular Therapeutics, Breast Oncology, GI Oncology, Prostate/Urologic Oncology, and Biomedical Prevention.

 The CGP has four major research themes: